 Our campus and our city

 Duquesne’s private campus is a safe, park-like oasis located on a hilltop overlooking Pittsburgh.
 Our Living Learning Centers are not just dormitories but communities that help you transition and experience University life to the fullest.
 On-campus recreational facilities in our state-of-the-art Power Center allow you to keep fit and healthy.
 Dining Services offers fresh prepared meals with ingredients from local farms to ensure the healthiest food possible.

 Pittsburgh—a vibrant city rich in culture and characterized by rivers and hillsides, international corporations, and ethnic neighborhoods—is an ideal place for international students.
 The city is a national leader in higher education, health care, robotics, and green building technology.
 And you’ll find that native Pittsburghers are famous for their warm welcomes and friendliness.

 Duquesne’s central location puts you close to a wide range of cultural and recreational activities.
 You can also enjoy hiking, camping, and cycling in nearby parks.
 And commuters can find many friendly, safe neighborhoods close to campus.

 Our international community

 Duquesne’s Office of International Programs understands the challenges and opportunities of being an international student far away from home.
 We assist you at every step of the application and arrival process and support you during your time at Duquesne.
-Our Cultural Ambassadors (CA) are staff and student mentors who connect with you via e-mail, Facebook, and other social media as soon as you apply to Duquesne.
-CAs can help you become part of the Duquesne community even before you arrive!
+Our Cultural Ambassadors (CAs) are staff and student mentors who connect with you via email, Facebook, and other social media as soon as you apply to Duquesne.
+CAs can help you become part of the Duquesne community before you even arrive!

 The International Student Organization, along with a variety of other international student cultural organizations, is among the largest and most active on campus.
 These groups help you connect to your home culture and learn about the many backgrounds and traditions represented at Duquesne.